JaidenFlint/Project3_Group2/README.md

 *Project Overview*

 This project aims to build a machine learning model capable of identifying drugs from user input.
-Using the publicly available information from www.drugs.com, the model is trained to classify drugs based on the user's description or name of the drug, aiding in quick and accurate identification.
+Downloading the CSV file of drug information from https://www.kaggle.com/datasets/ahmedshahriarsakib/assorted-medicine-dataset-of-bangladesh?select=generic.csv, the dataframe is cleaned, split, trained using Gradient Boost Regression to classify drugs based on the user's description or name of the drug, aiding in quick and accurate identification.
 The resulting output would be medical information about the drug requested and the possible side-effects.

 *Motivation*